 For some drivers, time attack stays exactly what it is: a focused, honest way to measure improvement against a fixed reference.
 The lap time doesn't lie, and chasing it down over a season is its own reward.

-For others it’s a stepping stone.
-The car control and track craft that time attack develops translate directly into club racing — Sports Car Club of America (SCCA) and NASA both run wheel-to-wheel programs, and the licensing pathway from Time Trial to Club Race is a recognized route within both organizations.
-Endurance racing, track day instruction, and coaching are all directions people find from here.
+For others it's a stepping stone.
+The car control and track craft that time attack develops translate directly into club racing -- Sports Car Club of America (SCCA) and NASA both run wheel-to-wheel programs, and the licensing pathway from Time Trial to Club Race is a recognized route within both organizations.